-The development of a set of queries is a one-time task and can be done with very modest software development costs.
+The development of such set of queries is a one-time task and can be done with very modest software development costs.

-After the generation of the report the Management Authority should review the information provided in the report for inconsistencies.
+After the generation of the report the Management Authority should review the information provided in the report for any obvious inconsistencies.